screwdriver-cd/guide/docs/user-guide/templates.md

 By default, the file at `./sd-template.yaml` will be read.
 However, a user can specify a custom path using the env variable: `SD_TEMPLATE_PATH`.

+#### Tagging templates
+You can optionally put a tag on specific template version.
+This must be done by the same pipeline that your template is created by.
+You will need to provide arguments to the script: name, version, and tag.
+The version needs to be an exact version.

 Example `screwdriver.yaml`:

 ```yaml